"Seton Hall provided my foundation—the hands-on experience, the network of contacts and mentors and, of course, the education."

 - Conduct research projects as part of a grant funded by the National Institutes of Health

-- Write for The Setonian, our highly regarded school newspaper
+- Write for The Setonian, our highly regarded school newspaper, or one of our other student papers focused on business and international affairs

 - Broadcast on WSOU, our award-winning radio station